Hints and rules for crew and guests on a boat. |

 - Sharing chores/watches.

-- Any restrictions about who can use the satphone, the shower, the dinghy,
+- Any restrictions about who can use the satphone, the shower, the dinghy, the HF radio, who can go ashore, etc.

 - Any restrictions about late-night noise.